TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

 In summary, the framework has two key phases:

 1) Identify what is a threat, and take actions to remove this threat (The "T").
-This is cutting the head off the beast.
+The -**T**- is finding and cutting the head off the beast.
-2) Prioritize what threats remain or are active, and mitigate them (The "ITO").
+2) Prioritize what threats remain or are active, and mitigate them (The "ITO")
-    * The *I* helps by working against external attacker infrastructure
+    * The -**I**- helps by working against external attacker infrastructure
-    * The *T* helps by defending and hardening internal information nodes and links (e.g., servers and ports)
+    * The -**T**- helps by defending and hardening internal information nodes and links (e.g., servers and ports)
-    * The *O* helps by defending against data attacks
+    * The -**O**- helps by defending against data attacks

 Key elements that enable the framework:
-* Start with PIRs (your link to impact to business), track responsiveness to PIRs, and group threats in context of ability to compromise the information ecosystem in context of PIRs
+* Start with PIRs (your link to impact-to-business), track responsiveness to PIRs, and group threats in context of ability to compromise the information ecosystem in context of PIRs
-* Tracking named threat groups, campaigns; and collect IOCs in context of PIRs
+* Track named threat groups, campaigns; and collect IOCs in context of PIRs
-* An analyst's job is to "think about thinking," identifying data gaps and hidden relationships.
-If you're not doing this, you can (and should) be replaced by a robot.
+* The analyst's job is to "think about thinking," identifying data gaps and hidden relationships.
+If you're not doing this, you can (and should) be replaced by a robot. =)
-* Proactively grow your internal stakeholders.
-Threat Intel should be a service to all Defenders.
+* Proactively grow your internal stakeholders: Threat Intel should be a service to all Defenders.

 Finally, these are just my thoughts, **a** way but not **the** way, to operationalize threat intelligence to have a real impact on security.
 They reflect my personal opinions; and in no way reflect the opinions or methods of operations of any of my employers, current or past.